 - What you do at work and what you do in your life support and enhance each other: For example, the same generosity you show your friends can forge good client relationships when practiced at work.
 Your resourcefulness at work can be used to solve obstacles in your personal life.

 Crucially, you never need to use the on/off work model again because you’re constantly acting in accordance with what you truly value.
 As a result, you’ll find that your positive energy will not be subject to draining or overflowing, off/on, but will instead flow consistently through all your states of being in a perpetual positive feedback loop.

-Your renewed conceptualisation from ‘balance’ to ‘alignment’ is an inner transformation that can empower you whatever your current circumstances are.
+Your renewed conceptualization from ‘balance’ to ‘alignment’ is an inner transformation that can empower you whatever your current circumstances are.

 For example, it may reveal that you truly are suffering in your current job.
-But now you can unroll your blueprint to identify the cause of the negativity (i.e. what isn’t aligning with what you value?) and either remind yourself why you’re really doing what you’re doing, or make a tweak… or indeed change your job.
+But now you can unroll your blueprint to identify the cause of the negativity (i.e. what isn’t aligning with what you value?) and either remind yourself why you’re really doing what you’re doing, make a tweak, or change your job.

-A value-rich and optimally tuned work life alignment helps maintain a flow of positive energy and happiness in all aspects of being.
-So go ahead and make the blueprint of you.
+A value-rich and optimally tuned work-life alignment helps maintain a flow of positive energy and happiness in all aspects of being.
+So go ahead and make the blueprint for yourself!